RiceLinTW/ricelin.me/README.md

 ## Summary
+* Apple Certified Support Professional 10.15
+* More than 10 years of Mac experiences.
 * Start developing iOS Apps since 2015.
-* Now focusing on Swift language and studying server-side Swift.
-* Familiar with MVC, MVVM, VIPER, now I am trying [Clean-Swift](https://clean-swift.com).
+* Familiar with MVC, MVVM, VIPER, Clean-Swift, now trying SwiftUI & Combine.
 * Experienced in connecting RESTful API and communicating with UI designers.
-* Mobile map service is my favorite.
 * Also have experience in beacons and Bluetooth devices connection.

 ## On the Apple AppStore